Blind workers learning skills to join the workforce

 “That’s why I wear the sunglasses because the light bothers my eyes,” he said.

-But he still manages to work in this warehouse, lifting boxes and processing orders for supplies that go to government agencies around Florida.
+But he still manages to work in a warehouse, lifting boxes and processing orders for supplies that go to government agencies around Florida.

 “Where it gets tricky is when there are a lot of boxes or clutter around.
 You got to use your cane and feel around.
 Pretty much when you know where you are at, it moves right along," said Wilson.

-This warehouse is part of the Lighthouse for the Visually Impaired and Blind in New Port Richey.
+This warehouse is part of the Lighthouse for the Visually Impaired and Blind in New Port Richey, Florida.

 It brings in revenue for the organization but is also a training ground.